openstack-infra/nodepool/doc/source/configuration.rst

     metadata service.
 A maximum of five entries is allowed, and both keys and values must be 255 characters or less.

+  ``connection-type`` (string)
+    The connection type that a consumer should use when connecting onto the node.
+For most diskimages this is not necessary.
+However when creating Windows images this could be 'winrm' to enable access via ansible.

 .. _provider_cloud_images: